Kenny Shiels: Northern Ireland manager says his side are not ready for top teams after Women's Euros defeat to Austria

 Northern Ireland lost their second successive Euro 2022 match, going down 2-0 to Austria; Kenny Shiels believes his team are not ready for the top teams; Sarah McFadden revealed her team-mates are absolutely gutted with the defeat

-Northern Ireland manager Kenny Shiels confessed his side may have come to this summer's European Championships too early in their progression - as defeat to Austria proved they are not ready for the top teams.
+Kenny Shiels confessed his Northern Ireland side may have come to this summer's European Championships too early in their progression - as defeat to Austria proved they are not ready for the top teams.

-Shiels' side were left rooted to the bottom of Group A and pointless after Austria ran out 2-0 winners in Southampton, via goals in either half from Katharina Schiechtl and Katharina Naschenweng.
+Shiels' team were left rooted to the bottom of Group A and pointless after Austria ran out 2-0 winners in Southampton, via goals in either half from Katharina Schiechtl and Katharina Naschenweng.

 The result means Northern Ireland will be eliminated from the competition - with another tricky group game to come against England - if the Lionesses and Norway draw in their clash later on Monday.
 But Shiels is already thinking about how to ensure the country improves on player quality for the next tournament.

 "You look at the perspective and where we are and where Austria are in terms of what they've reached in the women's game.
-They have one of the best academies in Europe," Shiels said after the game.
+They have one of the best academies in Europe," the Northern Ireland manager said after the game.

 "It's a really tough opponent but we're exercising that as much as we can and the players are getting the experience from the tough games - with one more coming and no bigger one than England.